SunSerega/SAC/README.md

 How to feedback
 </summary>

-Please, do Not put anything except issues and feature requests in issues.
+Please, try to Not put anything except issues and feature requests in issues.

 For other types of feedback you can use: